And if you liked this post, be sure to check out these popular posts:

 He's been called the "Osama bin Laden of drug-trafficking" because of his ruthless methods and elusive ability to hide from law enforcement.Telemundo/YouTube

 As a free man, El Chapo would pick up the check for everybody whenever he went to restaurants.
 Patrons had no choice but to accept the offer — because they weren't allowed to leave the restaurant until after he paid.
 Univision/YouTube

 17 of 31

-In one of these reported incidents, El Chapo's henchman were said to have entered before him and announced: "Gentlemen, please.
+In one of these reported incidents, El Chapo's henchman was said to have entered a restaurant before him and announced: "Gentlemen, please.
 Give me a moment of your time.
 A man is going to come in, the boss.
 We ask that you remain in your seats; the doors will close and nobody is allowed to leave.
 You will also not be allowed to use your cellulars.
 Do not worry; if you do everything that is asked of you, nothing will happen.
 Continue eating and don't ask for your check.
 The boss will pay."STR/AFP/Getty Images

 30 Absurd Facts About El Chapo, The Most Feared Drug Lord In Mexican History